dehond/dehond.github.io/_posts/2021-08-08-maxwells-demon.markdown

     </svg>
 </div>

 As any parent of young children can attest, rooms with kids in them tend to get disorganized when left unattended.
-Toy cars get scattered around, crayon ends up on the wall, and not to mention the looming threat of stepping on an errant Lego brick.
-No, if one is to maintain a semblance of order that requires constant interventions, which costs a lot of work; be it in the form of verbal instructions ("Clean up your room!") or actually scraping the contents of a jar of peanut butter off the television screen.
+Toy cars get scattered around, crayon ends up on the wall, not to mention the looming threat of stepping on an errant Lego brick.
+No, maintaining a semblance of order requires constant interventions, which costs a lot of work; be it in the form of verbal instructions ("Clean up your stuff!") or actually scraping the contents of a jar of peanut butter off the television screen.

 While in essence this is just a quirk of human behavior, much the same is true in physics, where this effect is captured by the illustrious Second Law of Thermodynamics.
 While there is a whole history of discussions and theoretical development behind it, this law is often just stated in its pedestrian version: entropy (the physical quantity that formally describes disorder) tends to increase.
 The very best you can do during a process is keep it constant, but that's only possible if the process is reversible.
 The consequence is that if you think you've found a way to decrease the entropy of a system in some way, you're probably just increasing it elsewhere without noticing it.
 This applies to thermodynamic processes[^0], for instance combustion engines and freezers, and during the past decades it has been extended to include information theory as well (which we'll get to in a bit).